 This is just the first Blog in the Series of Blogs we will Write on this topic.

-If you are a developer or involved in any kind of web & app development and looking for a simple yet effectively functional technology then you are going in the right direction of thinking to deploy the application with the Docker.
+If you are a developer or involved in any kind of enterprise Docker consultation and looking for a simple yet effectively functional technology then you are going in the right direction of thinking to deploy the application with the Docker.
 Docker is nothing but a container which communicates directly with the Linux kernel, hence it is very useful and easy to command in Linux systems.

 Oh! even Windows and MAC are not left behind to use containers.
 You may have heard about the vast numbers of developers talking about docker & containers, isolated virtual machine, hypervisors and other DevOps related systems.
 Today we will talk about the Introduction of Docker.